robsimpsondev/exchange_rate_history/README.md

 ## Deployment

-Developed for quick building in Unix.
+Developed for easy builds in Unix.
 Tested on Ubuntu 18.04.
+This will attempt to install to the exisitng system ruby installation (requires super user priveleges).

 ```
 $ rake